pgadmin-org/pgadmin4/docs/en_US/debugger.rst

 Provide values required by the program, and click the *Debug* button to start stepping through the program.
+The values of the arguments provided here are saved.
+The values will be pre-filled next time the dialog opens.
+To clear the values, use the *Clear All* button.

 .. image:: images/debug_step_in.png
     :alt: Debugger step-in demo